mwujek/Senior-Thesis/README.md

 - ### Installation
 - write copy for the information table
+- make wireframe illustrations
 - business cards

-### soon
+### tests

-- split screen into two sections! (left is possible.
-How do you do two??
-Another object for openCV?)
+- split screen into two sections!
+Use only what is necessary: 1 circle class generated from the top.
+- crop video (to crop out the dark sides)